 2 Failed Blower Motor

-Blower motors work hard and failure is common.
-A slow start, intermittent operation or squeak noises are all early signs the blower motor is failing.
+Blower motors work hard, and failure is common.
+A slow start, intermittent operation, or squeaking noises are all early signs the blower motor is failing.

-Some common causes of failure include, blocked windshield cowl drains cause rainwater to access the heater assembly, and damage the motor windings.
+Some common causes of failure include blocked windshield cowl drains cause rainwater to access the heater assembly, and damage to the motor windings.
 Fan restriction is another common cause of motor failure.
 The blower motor sucks air from outside the cabin through the cabin filter.
-If the filter is missing or damaged debris such as tree fall can restrict blower movement.
+If the filter is missing or damaged, debris such as tree fall can restrict blower movement.

 How to test the blower motor?

 Testing the motor is a simple process.
 We will need a voltmeter or basic test light.
 The blower motor is located passenger side front under the dash panel.
-With the ignition and fan speed set to high, first, try the wiggle test, wiggle the wire to eliminate a bad connection.
+With the ignition and fan speed set to high, try the wiggle test; wiggle the wire to eliminate a bad connection.

 Assuming the wiggle test didn’t work, go ahead and remove the two-pin blower motor connector.
-One wire is power and the other is ground.
-Check both with the test light (move test light crocodile clip to power, to test ground side).
+One wire is power, and the other is ground.
+Check both with the test light (move the test light crocodile clip to power to test ground side).
 When testing with a voltmeter, it should read 12 volts.